-Lines 93(a) through (f)-Program service revenue
+Lines 93(a) through (g)-Program service revenue

-List the organization's revenue-producing program service activities on these lines.
-Program service activities are primarily those that form the basis of an organization's exemption from tax.
-Enter, in the appropriate columns, gross revenue from each program service activity and the business and exclusion codes that identify this revenue.
+List the organization's revenue-producing program service activities on these lines Program service activities are primarily those that form the basis of an organization's exemption from tax.
+Enter in the appropriate columns, gross revenue from each program service activity and the business and exclusion codes that identify this revenue.
 See the explanation of program service revenue in the instructions for Part I, line 2.
+For 501(c)(15) reporting of insurance premiums received, refer to instructions for Part I, Line 2.